Frequently Asked Questions

 Tuition at Rogue Community College is one of the lowest for higher education in the area.
 For current expenses, see Tuition.
-Also, many of our students find that with our two campus locations and several outreach centers, they can save thousands of dollars in room and board expenses by living at home while going to school.
+Also, many of our students find that with our two campus locations and several outreach centers, they can save thousands of dollars in Housing & Food expenses by living at home while going to school.
 In addition, RCC provides access to many sources of financial aid and scholarships, as well as an easy installment plan.

 Can I pay by check or credit card?